underscoreio/essential-slick/src/pages/6-joins.md

 ```

 We're joining `messages` to `users`, and `messages` to `rooms`.
-We need two `join`s---if you are joining _n_ tables you'll need _n-1_ join expressions.

-Notice that we're supplying a binary function to the first call to `on`
+We use a binary function to the first call to `on`
-and a pattern matching function on our second call.
+and a pattern matching function on our second call, to illustrate two styles.

 Because each join results in a query of a tuple,
 successive joins result in nested tuples.
 Pattern matching is our preferred syntax for unpacking these tuples
 because it explicitly clarifies the structure of the query.
-However, you may see this more concisely expressed as a binary function:
+However, you may see this more concisely expressed as a binary function for both joins:

 ```tut:book
 val usersAndRooms =